> A.L. Lloyd > Songs > John Barleycorn

 The song is related to the ancient idea of the Corn King.
 Perhaps too neatly so, hence the suspicion that it may not be a genuine piece of primitive folklore.
 It is old (it was already in print c.1635) and has been passed on by generations of country singers.
 The tune is a variant of Dives and Lazarus.

-A group of Boggans from Haxey, Lincolnshire, sang John Barleycorn in the 1950s in a recording made by Peter Kennedy and Séamus Ennis.
-It was included on the anthology Songs of Ceremony (The Folk Songs of Britain Volume 9; Caedmon 1961; Topic 1970).
+A group of boggins at the Hood Game in Haxey, Lincolnshire, sang John Barleycorn in a 1950s recording made by Peter Kennedy and Séamus Ennis.
+A shortened version was included on the anthology Songs of Christmas / Ceremony (The Folk Songs of Britain Volume 9; Caedmon 1961; Topic 1970).

 O.J.
-Abbott from Hull, Quebec, sang The Barley Grain for Me in a field recording made by Edith Fowke that was included in 1961 on his Folkways album Irish and British Songs from the Ottawa Valley.
+Abbott from Hull, Quebec, sang The Barley Grain for Me in a 1957 field recording made by Edith Fowke that was included in 1961 on his Folkways album Irish and British Songs From the Ottawa Valley.
 Edith Fowke noted:

 The story of the death and rebirth of John Barleycorn has a long and interesting history.
 The first known printed version was as a broadside in 1620 which was described as “a pleasant new ballad about the murther of John Barleycorn”.
 The great seventeenth-century diarist.
 Samuel Pepys, had a copy of it which he reckoned was old then.
 In 1786 Robert Burns produced a poem which he noted “is partly composed on the plan of an old song known by the same name”.
 It has been suggested that the story had its origin in ancient vegetation rituals which originally involved human sacrifice to ensure the resurrection of the crops.
 However, most of the ballads are simply detailed accounts of the planting, reaping, threshing, milling, and brewing of the barley grain.